 The first place to start to figure out whether you're in need of a vacation or a new career is by answering these two key questions:

-- Are you using your unique talents and leveraging your strengths in the job / career you’re in?
+Are you using your unique Superpowers in the job and career you’re in?

-If you answered NO to either of these questions, do yourself a favor: start planning your escape.
-The mission of this here blog is to help you understand how to extricate yourself, plan your next move and have the confidence to actually make the move.
+If you answered NO to either of these questions, do yourself a favor: start thinking about your exit.
+The mission of this here blog is to help you understand how plan your next move and have the confidence to actually make the move.